ktdreyer/ceph-el8/README.rst

 version of Fedora that corresponds to the dist-git branch you have checked out.
 If you have checked out the ``master`` branch, this will build for Rawhide.
 If you have checked out the ``f30`` branch, then this will build in a Fedora 30 buildroot.
-If you have checked out the
+If you have checked out the ``epel8`` branch, fedpkg will build with an EPEL 8 buildroot.

 Override the buildroot without branching
 ----------------------------------------